andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 Am I saying the world would be a better place if we all walked around stark naked in front of a group of strangers?
 Maybe.
 Maybe not.
 But I'd be willing to give it a shot.

+Recently on one of my favorite podcasts, *Penpals* hosted by my two favorite cackling idiots